The 20 Best Paraneoplastic Cerebellar Degeneration Doctors in Japan

 Kobe, JP

-Takayuki Ishikawa practices in Kobe, Japan.
+Takayuki Ishikawa practices practicing medicine in Kobe, Japan.
 Mr. Ishikawa is rated as an Advanced expert by MediFind in the treatment of Paraneoplastic Cerebellar Degeneration.
-His top areas of expertise are Myelodysplastic Syndrome (MDS), Non-Hodgkin Lymphoma, Diffuse Large B-Cell Lymphoma (DLBCL), Bone Marrow Transplant, and Gamma Knife Radiosurgery.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Myelodysplastic Syndrome (MDS), Non-Hodgkin Lymphoma, Diffuse Large B-Cell Lymphoma (DLBCL), Bone Marrow Transplant, and Endoscopy.

 Experienced in Paraneoplastic Cerebellar Degeneration